Passivation of 316L SS per ASTM A380

 Hi, Tanveer.
 To my knowledge it is not possible to do a combination pickling and passivation.
 I believe you must pickle the spools with an acid which contains fluoride in some form -- often a standard nitric-hydrofluoric pickling acid or pickling paste, and follow this either with electropolishing or with nitric acid passivation or citric acid passivation to the standards discussed above.
 You do not need super quality water for these processes; DI or RO water will be fine.

 Usually it is best to send the spools to a metal finishing shop which is already experienced in and equipped for the process.
 The spools are probably too expensive and important to risk to trial & error in a training program.
-If the piping system is already assembled, there are service companies which specialize in on-site projects of this sort, like our supporting advertiser Astropak.
+If the piping system is already assembled, there are service companies which specialize in on-site projects of this sort, like Astropak.
 Good luck.